-Existing Work Health and Safety Controls Hazard Classification This lead compound is not individually listed in the Hazardous Substances Information System (HSIS).
-Therefore, by default, it is covered by the generic 'lead and lead compounds' classification as hazardous with the following risk phrases for human health in HSIS (Safe Work Australia): Repr.
+Lead azide (CAS No. 13424-46-9) and lead styphnate (CAS No. 15245-44-0) are listed on the candidate list of substances of very high concern (SVHC) for eventual inclusion in Annex XIV (ECHA, 2011).
+In the EU, companies may have legal obligations if the chemical that they produce, supply, or use is included on the candidate list whether on its own, in mixtures, or present in articles.
+Existing Worker Health and Safety Controls Hazard Classification Lead azide (CAS No. 13424-46-9) and lead styphnate (CAS No. 15245-44-0) are individually listed in the Hazardous Substances Information System (HSIS) and classified as hazardous, with the following risk phrases for human health (Safe Work Australia): Xn; R20/22 (Harmful by inhalation and if swallowed) R33 (Danger of cumulative effects) Repr.
 Cat.
-1; R61 (Reproductive toxicity - may cause harm to the unborn child) Repr.
+1; R61 (Reproductive toxicity-may cause harm to the unborn child) Repr.
 Cat.
-3; R62 (Reproductive toxicity - possible risk of impaired fertility) Xn; R20/R22 (Harmful by inhalation and if swallowed) Xn; R33 (Danger of cumulative effects) Exposure Standards Australian Lead, inorganic dusts and fumes (as lead) have the following exposure standards reported in HSIS (Safe Work Australia).
-These exposure standards apply to the lead compound in this assessment: Time Weighted Average (TWA) = 0.15 mg/m3 for lead compounds (as lead).
+3; R62 (Reproductive toxicity-possible risk of impaired fertility) Although the remaining lead compounds are not individually listed in HSIS, by default, they are covered by the generic 'lead compounds' classification as hazardous with the same risk phrases as above, for human health.
+Exposure Standards Australian Lead and inorganic dusts and fumes (as lead) have the following exposure standards reported in HSIS (Safe Work Australia).
+These exposure standards apply to the lead compounds in this assessment: Time weighted average (TWA): 0.15 mg/m3 for lead compounds (as lead).